Vintage Computer Chip, Semiconductor & Transistor Memorabilia

 Item #610

 The DEC Alpha had 1,680,000 transistors.
-This version has a ceramic PGA and gold package.
-The lid has two threaded gold plated lugs.
+This version has a ceramic PGA with gold-plated top and bottom caps.
+The top lid has two threaded gold plated lugs.

 image of a DEC alpha CPU